CalebMostyn/ctodo/README.md

 Operates on a single file, with a list of tasks that are either completed or uncompleted.
 Future feature may include the server managing multiple files to have seperate, concurrent lists.

 # Configuration
 Settings for the server and client can be configured via a JSON file at `~/.config/ctodo/ctodo.conf`.
-Valid settings for this file can be found in the default config file in `package/home/.config/ctodo.conf`.
+Valid settings for this file can be found in the default config file in `package/usr/share/ctodo/default.conf`.
+Running `ctodo init` will copy the default configuration file to the correct place if you have `ctodo` installed.

 # Build
 Includes dependent libs as git submodules, so pull with `--recurse-submodules`.